MarioDanielPanuco/rusty_timer/Readme.md

 # Rusty Timer
 A command line countdown utility
-## Warning
-This project is still a work in progress, but the basic functionality works.

 ## Current Working Features
 * Functions as a stopwatch (currently accurate to the nano-second)